 Take These Steps to Create a Healthier Home

 Keeping your family healthy is undoubtedly your top priority.
-You bundle up your loved ones when they head out into the cold, cook them soup when they’re sick and bandage all paper cuts and scraped knees.
+You bundle up your loved ones when they head out into the cold, cook them soup when they’re sick, encourage them to wash their hands frequently, and bandage all scraped knees.
 One of the most important parts of having a healthy family is having a healthy home.
-Improving the quality of your house involves a few elements, from practicing eco-friendly habits to choosing safe kitchen utensils.
+Improving the healthy qualities of your home environment involves a few key elements, from practicing eco-friendly habits to choosing safe kitchen utensils, to improving indoor air quality.
+Did you know that indoor air can be five times dirtier than outdoor air?
+It’s unfortunately true.
+Improving the air circulation in your home is a key element in addressing indoor air quality concerns.
 Use these tips to upgrade your living conditions and boost your family’s well-being.

-Start improving your kitchen by caulking up cracks or holes, since these are often enticing to bugs and mice that can bring disease inside.
-This Old House suggests going through your cabinets and tossing any plastic containers made with BPA since this chemical is speculated to contribute to illness.
-Clean your refrigerator regularly and be sure to change its filter every six months.
-Additionally, the source recommends filtering your drinking water to make sure it is as clean and safe as possible.
+Start improving your kitchen’s health factor by caulking up cracks or holes, since these are often enticing to bugs and mice that can bring disease inside.
+This Old House suggests going through your cabinets and tossing any plastic containers made with BPA (those have a 7, 6, or 3 on the bottom), as this chemical is speculated to contribute to illness–especially in children.

 If your living room has hardwood floors, the source recommends getting rid of any chemical-based cleaning solutions you might be using in favor of either lemon oil and water or vinegar and water.
-These mixtures are effective without using irritants.
-Additionally, make sure to regularly clean devices like remote controls and telephones.
+These mixtures are effective without using chemical irritants.
+Additionally, it’s important to regularly clean devices that are touched frequently, like remote controls, door handles, and light switches to keep germs at bay.
 Wash blankets and upholstery on a routine basis as well.

 Try to choose cleaning products that are green, notes Environmental Working Group.
 Read labels carefully and do more in-depth research if you still have questions, since many companies do not put every ingredient on the label.
 This Old House recommends making sure that your dryer vents lead to the outside since this releases moisture that might otherwise cause mold to develop.
 If you’re looking for a greener washer, the source suggests purchasing a steam model, since this helps eliminate allergens.